sharmaeklavya2/blog-source/content/posts/hand-cricket.md

 Let $x \in \simplex_n$.
 Then the *memoryless strategy* $x$ is this: make each move independently, and in each move pick $i$ with probability $x_i$.

+If one player uses a memoryless strategy, the other player can't gain anything by using a non-memoryless strategy. <span class="danger">I don't yet have a formal proof of this</span>, but the intuition is that there's a kind of substructure: after the first move, the remaining game is identical to the original.

 Suppose the batter and bowler commit to playing memoryless strategies only.
 We want to analyze how they should pick their strategies.
 Let $e(x, y)$ be the batter's expected total score